Negative-light/PUBLIC_VUALT/introduction-to-the-book-of-jeremiah.md

 ### Sections

 #### A Call to Repent
 The first 24 chapters consist of Jeremiah calling the people to return the the covenant and flee from Idolatry.
-A central theme is the comparison of adultery & idolatry[^note1].
+A central theme is the comparison of [[adultery-def|adultery]] & idolatry[^note1].
 It even highlights how the political and social corruption is harming the vulnerable in the Nation. [^cite1]